profwhitwu/CIS129FinalProject/README.md

 -	Inheritance.
 - Encapsulation.

 When creating new classes, make sure each one is in it's own file.
 DO NOT place all logic in Program.cs.
+Points will be deducted if I see design decisions that show these concepts have not been understood (i.e. not using classes where they would make the most sense, overengineering, etc).

 # Expectations
 From this point on, you will have no homework for the rest of the semester.
 As such, you will be expected to work on this project.
 To ensure that you are actively developing the application, you will be expected to push at least one commit to Github Classroom per week (every Monday) until either the project is completed or the due date (12/5/2022) is reached.
 When pushing a commit, leave me a comment letting me know what changes you have made so that I can monitor your progress (don't forget to assign me as the reviewer so I can see these messages come in via email).
 I may choose to leave feedback if I see fit, but I will not proofread your code upon request.
 Not pushing your work every Monday will result in a loss of points.